marc-mora/WHID/README.md

 At the address 192.168.4.1 we will get the interface to send the keyboard and mouse functions.

+To compile the esp program the following libraries will be necessary:
+* ESP8266WiFi.h
+* WiFiClient.h
+* ESP8266WebServer.h
+* WebSocketsServer.h
+* ESP8266mDNS.h

+The following libraries will be necessary for the atmega program:
+* Keyboard.h
+* Mouse.h

 Keep in mind that since it is a project that uses the Keyboard.h library and is intended in Spanish, we must add the layouts for that language.
 These are available in the keyboard / src folder.